astronomer/astro-blog/posts/big-data-architecture-core-components-tools-and-best-practices.md

   - Julia Wrzosińska
 date: 2021-10-05T15:47:51.513Z
 ---
-Lately, many people have been talking about how businesses are carrying out their strategies based on striking Big Data analytics findings.
+Lately, there has been a lot of buzz on how businesses are carrying out their strategies based on striking Big Data analytics findings.
 They make it seem easy - *just look into the data and leverage it*!
 However, not so many people discuss the need to develop a powerful strategy for data analysis - the Big Data Architecture.

 The vast majority of articles on Big Data Architecture begin with “*big data is everywhere around us.*” That’s a fact; however, what truly matters is how this big data is managed.
 It can be ubiquitous yet still essentially worthless if there is no proper architecture to handle the dataflow.